ConnectedLib/course-in-a-box/modules/community-centered/_posts/2002-03-01-talking-with-community.md

 * If I'd like to connect briefly with [community of interest], how should I go about it?

 </div>

-Use this template to get started planning these types of conversations.

 Remember that talking with community stakeholders may be  a first step to building the types of relationships that can lead to partnerships.
 This means that you should keep in mind that the conversation has the potential to be more than a one and done experience.
 After each of your conversations, consider opportunities to talk again with the person you connected with.
 You may want to check-in about something you learned during your conversation or you may want to let them know how you are thinking about what you learned and ideas and knowledge you generated because of the conversation.
 As you continue to talk and learn from each other you will gain insight into each other’s goals and start to generate ideas for partnering in support of those.